miRackModular/ImpromptuModular/README.md

 * [lookmom](https://www.youtube.com/watch?v=Jcdok8jJ5hQ) and [bbs](https://www.youtube.com/watch?v=j5ejGH5XgFg) by Clément Foulc.

 Here are a few more details on some of the uses of the buttons.
-The sequencer uses has two types of pushbuttons, namely trigger buttons and state buttons.
+The sequencer uses has two types of push-buttons, namely trigger buttons and state buttons.
 Trigger buttons react to the change in a button's state as it's being pressed, while state buttons react to the position of the push-button, i.e. pressed or not pressed.

 * **CHAN**: channel select button (can be changed in real time).
 All state buttons will have an effect immediately when the channel is changed.